 Rose created, produced and hosted "The Charlie Rose Show" for KXAS-TV Dallas/Ft.
 Worth (1979-81) and secured its national syndication in 1981 by moving the program to Washington, D.C., where it was broadcast on WRC-TV, the NBC-owned station (1981-84).
 He also hosted and produced a daily hour-long talk show, co-hosted "AM/Chicago" for WLS-TV Chicago (1978-79) and served as a correspondent for NBC News in Washington (1976-77).

-Rose was the executive producer of the PBS series "Bill Moyers' Journal" (1975-76) and served as a correspondent for "USA: People and Politics," Moyers' weekly PBS series on the 1976 political campaign, for which Rose received a Peabody Award.
-He entered television journalism full-time as managing editor of "Bill Moyers' International Report" on PBS (1974-75).
+Rose entered television journalism full-time as managing editor of "Bill Moyers' International Report" on PBS (1974-75).
+He was the executive producer of the PBS series "Bill Moyers' Journal" (1975-76) and served as a correspondent for "USA: People and Politics," Moyers' weekly PBS series on the 1976 political campaign, for which they received a Peabody Award.

-Rose was born on Jan.
-5, 1942, in Henderson, N.C., and was graduated from Duke University in 1964 with a bachelor's degree in history and from the Duke University School of Law in 1968.
+Charlie Rose was born in Henderson, North Carolina, and graduated from Duke University with a B.A. in History and a J.D. from the School of Law.
 He also attended the New York University Graduate School of Business.
-He lives in New York City and Long Island, N.Y.
+He is a frequent moderator at global forums around the world.
+He lives in New York City and Bellport, Long Island.